Skip to main content

 carefully

 We do not recommend configuring security groups on existing networks, as this can cause load balancer failures and disrupt cloud database replication.
-To avoid failures and data loss, to configure the groups create a new private network or public subnet и enable traffic filtering (port security) in it.
+To avoid failures and data loss, to configure groups, create a new private network or public subnet and enable port security on it.:::

-If port security is enabled on the network, when a port is created on the network, it is assigned to a port on the network. default security group.
-You can also assign a security group explicitly when creating a port or server, it will be assigned instead of the default group.
+Port security must be enabled on the network.
+If filtering is enabled on the network, a default security group named default is assigned to the port when it is created .
+You can also specify a different security group when creating a port or server, and it will be assigned instead of the default group.

 You can assign a security group: